bblodget/J1_ArtyS7_Bringup/README.md

 # J1 Forth Processor on Spartan-7

-This project implements the J1 Forth processor and Mecrisp-Ice Forth system on an AMD/Xilinx Spartan-7 FPGA using Vivado tools.
-It demonstrates running Mecrisp-Ice on modern FPGA toolchains while maintaining compatibility with the original memory-mapped I/O architecture.
+This repository is a test area for porting the J1 Forth processor and Mecrisp-Ice Forth system to an AMD/Xilinx Spartan-7 FPGA using Vivado tools.

 ## Features